jdongg/numCL/README.md

 # Numerical Conservation Laws

-This repository contain Python and MATLAB scripts for implementing high-order finite volume and finite difference methods for nonlinear conservation laws and systems of conservation laws.
+This repository contains Python and MATLAB scripts for implementing high-order finite volume and finite difference methods for nonlinear conservation laws and systems of conservation laws.
 We cover
 * TVD/TVB slope limiters
 * WENO finite volume and finite difference schemes